hamzaugursumer/8WeekSqlChallenge/Case Study #2 - Pizza Runner/README.md

 select * from runner_rating
 `````

-4.Using your newly generated table - can you join all of the information together to
+4. Using your newly generated table - can you join all of the information together to
 form a table which has the following information for successful deliveries?
 customer_id
 order_id